You are here

 Alternative Formats or Programmes, Brochures and Leaflets

 We can provide our brochure, production programmes and information leaflets in a range of accessible formats.
-Please do let us know your requirements and we can arrange to send them to you, or have them ready for you to collect from Box Office.
+Please let us know your requirements and we can arrange to send them to you, or have them ready for you to collect from Box Office.
 Some patrons have preferred A3 enlargements of existing print whilst others require plain text large print - please just let us know.
+You can also download a digital version of our brochure either in full colour or text only.
+This is available to download by following the link from our homepage.

 If you would like further information or help in planning your visit, please email us at [email protected] or telephone 01642 525199.